gchq/Palisade-services/user-service/README.md

 }'
 ```

-## Uploading users to the backing store on service start-up

-It may be that some example users needs to be added to the backing store before a test run of the Palisade system is performed, for example.
-This is resolved by using Spring to upload the user(s) to the service from a yaml file.
+## User pre-population / Cache Warming

+This service can be populated with a list of initial users at runtime.
+By specifying all the configuration and pre-population factory values, any user information in the configuration list will be added to the service at runtime.
+This includes being added to the cache, so that the basic `NullUserService` implementation, coupled with the `UserServiceCachingProxy`, acts solely using the cache.

+**Note:** This means that after the cache eviction TTL (Time To Live), the User Service will no longer contain any user information.

-An example of this can be seen in this [Test Yaml](src/contract-tests/resources/application-pre-population.yaml) file which adds the user information to the backing store when the service starts up.
+An example of this can be seen in this [Test Yaml](src/contract-tests/resources/application-pre-population.yaml) file which adds the basic user information to the backing store when the service starts up.

 How to override the uploaded users:
 1. Create a new `User` class